hussnainwc/LaravelVueApp/readme.md

 In .env and enter your database name your username and password at DB_USERNAME

-Go to the config folder and then to database.php
+In the config folder go to database.php

 Scroll down to the mysql part enter your database name and username and passowrd

-php artisan migrate (If you have connected a database and want to migrate the tables.)
+run `php artisan migrate` (If you have connected a database and want to migrate the tables.)

-#Run
+# Run

-npm run build -- to build for production
+`npm run build` -- to build for production

-npm run watch -- this builds everytime you change anything in the files to built
+`npm run watch` -- this builds the project everytime you change anything in the vue files. !Do not close this terminal

-open a new command prompt and cd to project directory then run

-php artisan serve -- this will start a local development server at port 8000 (you can specify host and port of your choice if you like)
+`php artisan serve` -- this will start a local development server at port 8000 (you can specify host and port of your choice if you like)